Tao-Hu/VarianceComponentTest.jl/docs/examples/examples.md

 * Annotation file: `annotation.txt`
 * Kinship file: `gaw18_849_kinship.txt`

-These data files come with our package.
+These data files come with our package, and they are available at [*here*](https://github.com/Tao-Hu/VarianceComponentTest.jl/tree/master/docs/examples).

 ---
 ## Basic usage